Haringey Archive and Local History

 - Parish records (except Parish Registers)

-- Rate books, Admission Registers and Log Books for many local schools.
+- Some school records (Admission Registers and Log Books) for many local schools

 - Census returns for Tottenham, Wood Green and Hornsey (on microfilm)

-- Special collections of material relating to Alexandra Palace and the Prince of Wales Hospital
+- Special collections of material, including those relating to Alexandra Palace and the Prince of Wales Hospital

 For information about births, deaths, marriages and civil partnerships visit our Certificates and Corrections page.